For organizations where AI decisions carry legal, financial, or reputational risk.

 "AI is drafting proposals, pricing models, and client communications."

-No one reviews the output before it reaches the client.
-No one logs what was generated.
-If the recommendation is wrong, the organisation is liable — and has no record of how the decision was made.
+No review before it reaches the client.
+No log of what was generated.
+If the recommendation is wrong — no record of how the decision was made.

 Who signed off on the last AI-generated proposal your team sent?